trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 setBackgroundGridSize!(blob_project, 0.5, 0.5)
 ```
 Note, that after we execute the command above the visualization updates automatically with the
-outer boundary curve and the new background grid
+outer boundary curve and the new background grid.

 ![fine_grid](https://user-images.githubusercontent.com/25242486/174747046-f1bc9734-ef4e-4e4c-9055-c54ebe1537e7.png)